ave-llan/grammar-graph/README.md

 ## GrammarGraph.createGuide

 Let's create a new guide for constructing sentences from the langauge.
-Just indicate a starting point in the grammar, in this case `'Sentence'`.
+Just indicate a starting point in the grammar, in this case `Sentence`.
+The guide will help you construct a complete Sentence.
 ```js
 var guide = graph.createGuide('Sentence')
 ```